 - Straw or toothpick

-- Twine, string or ribbon to hang the ornaments
+- Twine, string, or ribbon to hang the ornaments

-What kind of cookie cutters do I need?
+💬 What kind of cookie cutters do I need?

 You can use any type of cookie cutter.
 I have a Christmas themed set of cookie cutters but my son also wanted to make a few dinosaur ornaments which I thought was really cute.
-If you have a theme for your Christmas tree then you could totally customize the ornaments you make.

 You can totally paint these ornaments once they are cooled.
 I decided to keep it simple and just keep our ornaments as-is.
 Acrylic paint would work best if you want to be extra crafty and paint your ornaments.